Universal D-modules and stacks of \'etale germs of n-dimensional varieties: Stacks of etale germs

 \subsection{Quasi-coherent sheaves on \texorpdfstring{$\varietiesc{c}$}{the stack of germs}}

 We will be interested in studying the categories of quasi-coherent sheaves on the stacks $\varietiesc{c}$ for $c \in \BN \cup \{\infty\}$.
+For details of the theory of quasi-coherent sheaves on stacks and more generally prestacks see Gaitsgory's notes \cite{G-QCoh}.
 Since the categories of quasi-coherent sheaves on a prestack and its stackification are equivalent, we have the following equivalences: